 in Direct admin it’s located under PHP Selector Section

-Which options should you change to increase the upload limit?
+Which options should you change to Increase Upload File Size in WordPress?

 post_max_size